 7. Marconi peppers

 Marconi peppers are Italian peppers that are long and tapered, with a sweet, slightly smoky flavor that’s similar to Florina peppers.
 They have a sweetness similar to Florina peppers, so you won’t need to adjust your recipe too much.
-They’re also readily available in most grocery stores, so you shouldn’t have too much trouble finding them.
+You’ll usually find them shelved right next to the bell peppers, so they’re an easy one to track down.

 Marconi peppers work well in numerous dishes, including roasted vegetables, pasta dishes, and sandwiches.
 They’re also great for stuffing, whether you’re making vegetarian stuffed peppers or using them as a base for meat fillings.